aanepomuceno/WASA_FastSimulation/README.md

 $./wasa_main wasa_simulation.in

-The output of the simulation (energy recorded in the EM calorimeter and hit position) will be store in four ROOT files WASAFastOutput_t*.root .
-The number of output files can modified in the file WASA_Fast/wasa_main.cc (line 64).
-If you change it, you need the recompile the code.
+The output of the simulation (energy recorded in the EM calorimeter and hit position) will be store in four ROOT files WASAFastOutput_t0.root.

 Run the macro pi0_analysis.C to analyze the output:

 $ root -l

-root [0] .x pi0_analysis.C
+root [0] .x pi0_analysis_v2.C